-authority to the owner unless there are certain legal obstacles.6 As according to Al-Syatibi (w.790 H/1388 M) who is one of the important figures from the Maliki madzhab argues, that what is referred to as property (al-mal) must have two elements, namely: First, there is an element of being able to own (al-milkiyah) which the owner can control.
-Second, the element of "al-urf", namely the recognition that something is according to the element of al-urf (customs that apply in society and are justified by religion) has been categorised as property (al-mal).7
+thought, that what is referred to as property (al-mal) must have two elements, namely: First, there is an element of being able to own (al-milkiyah) which the owner can control.
+Second, the element of "al-urf", namely the recognition that something is according to the element of al-urf (customs that apply in society and are justified by religion) has been categorized as property (al-mal).

-The position of ownership in muamalah fiqh is very important because it is related to the validity of a property transaction.
-The transaction can be carried out if the ownership of the property is legally recognised and there is no other reason that revokes its ownership rights from the parties involved in the transaction.8 Therefore, in Islam, ownership is recognised if it is obtained through a legitimate process.
-Conversely, investment practices that violate the rules are strongly condemned, especially if they harm the people who actually have rights in individual ownership according to Islam.
-In principle, Islam does not recognise ownership arising from actions that are not in accordance with the correct provisions.9
+The position of ownership in muamalah fiqh is very important because it is related to the conditions for the validity of a property transaction.
+The transaction can be carried out if the ownership of the property is legally recognized and there is no other reason that revokes its ownership rights from the parties involved in the transaction.
+Therefore, in Islam, ownership is recognized if it is obtained through a legal process.
+Conversely, investment practices that violate the rules are highly condemned, especially if they harm the people who actually have rights in individual ownership according to Islam.
+In principle, Islam does not recognize ownership arising from actions that are not in accordance with the correct provisions.

-The object of confiscation is a tangible object seized by an investigator, public prosecutor or official whose position has the authority to confiscate the goods for the purposes of evidence in the judicial process.
-Evidence is an object or material that supports the investigation of a criminal offence and includes tools or facilities involved in committing the crime.
+The object of confiscation is a tangible object confiscated by an investigator, public prosecutor or official whose position has the authority to confiscate the goods for the purposes of evidence in the judicial process.
+Evidence is an object or material that supports the investigation of a criminal offense and includes tools or facilities involved in committing the crime.
 Evidence can be said to have the same meaning as confiscated objects.
-Article 1 point 16 of the Criminal Procedure Code which reads as follows: "Confiscation is a series of actions by investigators to take over or keep under their control movable objects or tangible or intangible immovable objects for the purposes of evidence in investigation, prosecution and justice."
+Article 1 point 16 of the Criminal Procedure Code which reads as follows: "Confiscation is a series of actions by investigators to take over or keep under their control movable objects or tangible or intangible immovable objects for the purposes of evidence."

 To obtain evidence, the first step is through the confiscation process in accordance with the provisions of the Criminal Procedure Code.
-For example,
+For example, movable goods can be confiscated with a warrant first, then followed by an application for a decree and for evidence that is immovable goods related to a criminal offense through the mechanism of requesting a court order first after